1992 United Nations Framework Convention on Climate Change (UNFCCC)

 - Set up and maintain annual GHG inventories

-Over time, the convention has adjusted some of its goals – to include a provision to allow ecosystems to adapt naturally to climate change.
-It also provides for parties to take precautionary measures to anticipate the causes of climate change and mitigate the adverse effects where there are threats of irreversible damage.
-The convention also calls for developed countries to bear the bulk of the responsibility for implementing the convention because of their historical responsibility for emissions and the contribution to GHG concentrations in the atmosphere.
+Over time, the Convention has adjusted some of its goals – to include a provision to allow ecosystems to adapt naturally to climate change.
+It also allows parties to take precautionary measures to anticipate the causes of climate change and mitigate the adverse effects where there are threats of irreversible damage.
+The Convention also calls for developed countries to bear the bulk of the responsibility for implementing the Convention because of their historical responsibility for emissions and the contribution to GHG concentrations in the atmosphere.

 1997 Kyoto Protocol

-The Kyoto Protocol focused the Annex 1 UNFCCC parties on quantification of emission reduction targets and establishing a timetable for achieving those targets.
+The Kyoto Protocol focused the Annex 1 UNFCCC parties on quantifying emission reduction targets and establishing a timetable for achieving those targets.
 Adopted in December 1997, the Kyoto Protocol:

 - Annex 1 countries could not exceed the assigned amount of emissions during the first commitment period